Vice President, Client Services

 Jo Ann LeSage Nelson, APR, vice president of client services for Pierce Communications, an Albany-based public relations/public affairs/crisis management firm, is responsible for strategic public relations and communications counseling for Pierce Communications clients.

-She is one of only a few accredited members of the Public Relations Society of America in the Capital Region, having demonstrated broad knowledge, experience, competence and professional judgment in the field.
+She is an accredited member of the Public Relations Society of America in the Capital Region, having demonstrated broad knowledge, experience, competence and professional judgment in the field.
 Before joining Pierce Communications, LeSage Nelson worked as a vice president at Sawchuk, Brown Associates in Albany where she counseled a wide variety of corporate, nonprofit, education and association clients.
 Prior to that, she served as vice president of communications and government relations at the Albany-Colonie Regional Chamber of Commerce, where she played an instrumental role in the creation, development and implementation of the initiative to brand the region as Tech Valley.

 Earlier in her career, LeSage Nelson was communications manager for Seton Health, a regional health care delivery system, and director of communications for St. Mary’s Hospital of Troy.